-

 Interactive (online) gambling services

-In order for an interactive gambling service to be provided lawfully in Australia, the service must comply with both the IGA and the laws of any States or Territories in which that service is provided to customers.
+In order for an interactive gambling service to be provided lawfully in Australia, the service must comply with both the IGA and the law of any State or Territory in which that service is provided to customers.
 This means that services which are provided Australia-wide must comply with the IGA as well as the laws of all of Australia’s eight constituent States and Territories.

 Land-based gambling services

 Very generally, all types of land-based gambling services are regulated under State and Territory gambling legislation.
-Separate legislation exists for each type of gambling services.
+Separate legislation exists for each type of gambling service.

 An example of the myriad of legislation that applies to gambling activities in Australia under Federal legislation and New South Wales (State) legislation is set out below – note that the list of Federal gambling legislation and New South Wales legislation is not exhaustive.
 Various rules, guidelines, directions, orders and standards that are issued by the Federal or New South Wales regulator and/or the responsible Minister also apply to the gambling sector and must be complied with.
 There are also other State and Territory legislation that will apply.